binarynightowl/covid19_python/README.md

 ## Usage
 There are multiple ways of getting data with covid19-data
-1. Object and attribute style retrieval
+1. Object/parameter style retrieval
-    * Gets the data by calling the class of the desired information source (*as of now only John Hopkins is supported but in a future release multiple sources will be officially supported*), and the statistics for any entity are retrieved using JavaScript style attributes
+    * Gets the data by calling the class of the desired information source and the statistics for any location. *As of now, only John Hopkins University
+     (__JHU__) is
+     supported but in
+     a future release, multiple sources will be supported*.
       ```python
       from covid19_data import JHU

-      # Format: [Organization providing data].[Entity to get data for].[Data that you wish to retrieve]
+      # Format: <Data Source>.<Location>.<Statistic>
-      # for example to get data from John Hopkins University, follow the following examples
+      # For example to get data from John Hopkins University, review the following example:
+      # JHU.China.deaths

-      print("The current number of COVID-19 recoveries in the US according to John Hopkins is: " + str(JHU.US.recovered))
+      print("The number of COVID-19 recoveries in the US: " + str(JHU.US.recovered))
-      print("The current number of confirmed COVID-19 cases in Texas according to John Hopkins is: " + str(JHU.Texas.confirmed))
+      print("The number of confirmed COVID-19 cases in Texas: " + str(JHU.Texas.confirmed))
-      print("The current number of COVID-19 deaths in California according to John Hopkins is: " + str(JHU.California.deaths))
+      print("The number of COVID-19 deaths in California: " + str(JHU.California.deaths))
-      print("The current number of worldwide COVID-19 deaths according to John Hopkins is: " + str(JHU.Total.deaths))
+      print("The number of worldwide COVID-19 deaths: " + str(JHU.Total.deaths))
-      print("The current number of COVID-19 deaths in China according to John Hopkins is: " + str(JHU.China.deaths))
+      print("The number of COVID-19 deaths in China: " + str(JHU.China.deaths))
-      print("The current number of COVID-19 deaths in China according to John Hopkins is: " + str(JHU.UnitedKingdom.deaths))
+      print("The number of COVID-19 deaths in UK: " + str(JHU.UnitedKingdom.deaths))
         ```
-        This should print something similar to:
+        Sample Output:
         ```
-        The current number of COVID-19 recoveries in the US according to John Hopkins is: 685164
+        The number of COVID-19 recoveries in the US : 685164
-        The current number of confirmed COVID-19 cases in Texas according to John Hopkins is: 150851
+        The number of confirmed COVID-19 cases in Texas : 150851
-        The current number of COVID-19 deaths in California according to John Hopkins is: 5935
+        The number of COVID-19 deaths in California : 5935
-        The current number of worldwide COVID-19 deaths according to John Hopkins is: 502947
+        The number of worldwide COVID-19 deaths : 502947
-        The current number of COVID-19 deaths in China according to John Hopkins is: 4641
+        The number of COVID-19 deaths in China : 4641
-        The current number of COVID-19 recoveries in the United Kingdom according to John Hopkins is: 1364
+        The number of COVID-19 recoveries in the United Kingdom : 1364
         ```

 2. As an object with attributes of COVID data